zmalone/chef-web-docs/Part 3 - Converging the Node/index.md

         vagrant init opscode-ubuntu-1204 https://opscode-vm.s3.amazonaws.com/vagrant/opscode_ubuntu-12.04_chef-10.18.2.box && vagrant up

+    **[Note]** This will create a `Vagrantfile` in the root of your repository.

-    **[Note]** In the future, can start the machine with:
+    *[Info]* In the future, can start the machine with:

         vagrant up

+1. Save these changes to git:

+        git add .
+        git commit -m "Added vagrant"

-1. Bootstrap the machine with `knife`.
-Use the ip address you got before.
+1. Bootstrap the virtual machine with `knife`.
 In Terminal:

         knife bootstrap localhost \
           --ssh-user vagrant \